+Indirect and direct task have been presented together (e.g., Stein et al., 2021) as well as in separate trials (e.g., Biafora & Schmidt, 2019).
+Biafora and Schmidt (2022) combined both approaches and compared a single-task condition (either only indirect or direct task) with a dual-task condition, for which they instructed participants to perform both a target (mask) identification task and a prime identification task on the same trial (experiment 2).
+The authors observed increased RTs and larger priming effects in the dual-task as compared to the single-task condition.

-Indirect and direct task have been presented together (e.g. Stein et al., 2021) as well as in separate trials (e.g. Biafora & Schmidt, 2019)(Biafora & Schmidt, 2022).
-However, a relatively new aspect is the consideration of the experiments’ inherent dual-tasking character, which arises when both tasks occur in the same trial.
-In the study of dual-tasking, it was shown that trials without a prime-related response, i.e. single-task, lead to shorter target-related RTs than trials with an online prime-related response, i.e. dual-task (Biafora & Schmidt, 2022; Hesselmann et al., 2018; Jimenez et al., 2023; Lamy et al., 2017).
+It is a relatively new aspect to consider the experiments’ inherent dual-tasking character, which arises when both tasks occur in the same trial.
+In the study of dual-tasking, it was shown that trials without a prime-related response, i.e., single-task, lead to shorter target-related RTs than trials with an online prime-related response, i.e., dual-task (Biafora & Schmidt, 2022; Hesselmann et al., 2018; Jimenez et al., 2023; Lamy et al., 2017).
 Lamy and colleagues (2017) found RTs up to 150 ms slower than RTs in comparable single-task response priming experiments, like that of Vorberg et al. (2003).
 This increase in RT is also called dual-task costs, a term describing the result that people tend to perform worse in dual-task as compared to single-task (Janczyk et al., 2015).

 The potential implications of this phenomenon for the masked priming paradigm remain an open question, specifically, to what extent and in what direction dual-tasking may influence the masked priming effect (Hesselmann et al., 2018).
-Research findings could demonstrate a greater priming effect in single-task conditions when compared to dual-task scenarios, as reported by Ansorge (2004) and Avneon & Lamy (2018), as well as an increased priming effect in dual-task settings when compared to single-task situations, as observed by Peremen & Lamy (Lamy et al., 2017) and Biafora & Schmidt (2022).
-(Lamy et al., 2017)(Jimenez et al., 2023)
+Research findings could demonstrate a greater priming effect in single-task when compared to dual-task scenarios, as reported by Ansorge (2004) and Avneon & Lamy (2018), as well as an increased priming effect in dual-task when compared to single-task scenarios, as observed by Biafora & Schmidt (2022).
+Lamy, Carmel and Peremen (2017) found similar response priming effects in single and dual-task situations utilizing pattern backward masking.
+The authors paired a typical target identification task with an online prime visibility rating using the PAS scale (dual-task condition), as did Jimenez and colleagues (2023), who did not find a priming effect at all.